 Are you ready for the challenge?

 The Bachelor of Science in digital entertainment technology curriculum can equip you for roles in game design, mobile development or cinematics.
 As a DET student, you’ll learn about the entire creative process – from concept and design to digital or software implementation and production.
-You’ll also explore theories in art, design and storytelling, and hone your career focus as you concentrate in fame development or cinematics.
+You’ll also explore theories in art, design and storytelling while honing your career focus.

 Complete the form to learn more about earning a degree.